 These treatments often take several weeks or months before sufficient pain relief can be measured.
 If you have exhausted all conservative treatments without success, your doctor may recommend you to consult with a specialist for annular tear surgery.

 If you have been told to consider surgery as a form of annular tear treatment, you should research all surgical options available to you so you can be confident that you have found a course of treatment that will best fit your needs.

 At Laser Spine Institute, we offer patients minimally invasive alternatives to traditional open neck and back surgery.
-Our minimally invasive spine surgery can help treat annular tears and other common spine conditions without the lengthy recovery and excessive risks associated with traditional open spine surgery, often making our procedures the clinically appropriate first choice between the two.
+Our minimally invasive spine surgery can help treat annular tears and other common spine conditions with a shorter recovery and less risk of complication compared to traditional open spine surgery.^

-To help treat an annular tear, our surgeons would likely perform a minimally invasive discectomy, which removes a small portion of the damaged disc that is pressing against a nerve root and causing your pain.
-In some cases, a stabilization procedure may be required, which removes the damaged disc and replaces it with stabilizing hardware.
+To help treat an annular tear, our surgeons may perform a minimally invasive discectomy, which removes a small portion of the damaged disc that is pressing against a nerve root and causing your pain.
+We also provide minimally invasive stabilization procedures as an outpatient alternative to traditional open spine fusion surgery.